 I finally did it.
 I’ve finally visited the mecca of spring festivals in Korea — the Jinhae Cherry Blossom Festival.
 Here’s what to expect if you go and tips for getting there!

-I’ve put off going to Jinhae for SO long.
+I put off going to Jinhae for SO long.
 Because it’s the most popular cherry blossom festival in Korea, I’ve heard mild horror stories about how crowded it is on the weekends.
 And since I could really only ever go on the weekend, I kind of wrote it off altogether.
-I almost didn’t even go during my current trip because it was a bit of a mission to get there from Suncheon, and I’d cut Busan, the closest big city, out of my itinerary.
+I almost didn’t even go during my last spring trip because it was a bit of a mission to get there from Suncheon, and I’d cut Busan, the closest big city, out of my itinerary.

 However, as I was talking with my friends about thinking of going, my friend, Lisa, said she didn’t have to work past noon on Monday and could drive!
 So, once she was done work, I met up with her and off we went!